yxzhin/flowersvalley/README.md

 # flowersvalley

-a Telegram bot with economy &amp;&amp; games featuring flowers. made with &lt;3 by yxzhin ^^ using pycord, FastAPI &amp;&amp; Next.js.
+a Telegram bot with economy &amp;&amp; games featuring flowers. made with &lt;3 by yxzhin ^^ using aiogram, FastAPI &amp;&amp; Next.js.

 - warning: hard beta (still in development)